Aspidura copei

 Aspidura copei, commonly known as Cope's rough-sided snake or කලු මැඩිල්ලා (kalu medilla) in Sinhalese, is a species of snake in the family Colubridae.
 The species is endemic to Sri Lanka.

 Etymology

 The specific name, copei, is in honor of American herpetologist and paleontologist Edward Drinker Cope.

 Geographic range

-A. copei is a found in the mountains of central Sri Lanka.
+A. copei is found in the mountains of central Sri Lanka.
 Localities recorded are Dimbulla, Dickoya, Hopewell estate of Balangoda, Avissawella, and Pundaluoya.

 Description

 The head of A. copei is indistinct from the neck, and the body is cylindrical.
 The dorsum is brown, with a brownish-olive mid-dorsal band, 2-3 scales wide, flanked on each side by a series of 23-26 dark blotches.
 The flanks have dark markings occupying 2-4 scales that reach the ventrals.
 The forehead is olive-brown, and the lips are light yellow, edged with black.
-A narrow dark band descends diagonally from the temporals, past the angle of mouth, to the edge of the ventrals.
-The venter is mottled green, with a series of solid blotches along the ventral mid-line.
+A narrow dark band descends diagonally from the temporals, past the angle of the mouth to the edge of the ventrals.
+The venter is mottled green, with a series of solid blotches along the ventral midline.